 The rates are established prospectively and are therefore subject to projection error.
 Additionally, legislation enacted after the financing has been established, but effective for the period for which the financing has been set, may affect program costs.
 As a result, the income to the program may not equal incurred costs.
 Therefore, trust fund assets should be maintained at a level that is adequate to cover a moderate degree of variation between actual and projected costs in addition to the amount of incurred but unpaid expenses.
-Table III.A.1 summarizes the estimated actuarial status of the trust fund as of the end of the financing period for 1991 through 1992.
+Table III.B1 summarizes the estimated actuarial status of the trust fund as of the end of the financing period for 1992 through 1993.

-&lt;sup>1This statement incorporates the announcement that appeared in the Federal Register of December 1, 1992 with the announcement that appeared in the Federal Register of December 21, 1992.
-The December 1 announcement contained a typographical error in one of the tables, and the December 21 statement announced the correction.
+1This statement appeared in the Federal Register on November 8, 1993.
 Projections shown in this statement differ from the projections shown in the rest of the report because of changes in assumptions since the preparation of this statement.

-TABLE III.A.1.-ESTIMATED ACTUARIAL STATUS OF THE SUPPLEMENTARY MEDICAL INSURANCE TRUST FUND AS OF THE END OF THE FINANCING PERIODS, JAN.
-1, 1991 - DEC.
-31, 1992
+TABLE III.B1.-ESTIMATED ACTUARIAL STATUS OF THE SUPPLEMENTARY MEDICAL INSURANCE TRUST FUND AS OF THE END OF THE FINANCING PERIODS, JAN.
+1, 1992 - DEC.
+31, 1993

 Financing Period Ending Assets Liabilities Assets less liabilities

 Dec.
-31, 1991 \$17,828 \$5,219 \$12,609
+31, 1992 \$24,235 \$6,658 \$17,577

 Dec.
-31, 1992 \$15,878 \$5,980 \$ 9,898
+31, 1993 \$23,293 \$2,626 \$20,667